joao-frohlich/cpython/Doc/library/ctypes.rst

    >>> printf(b"%f bottles of beer\n", 42.5)
    Traceback (most recent call last):
      File "<stdin>", line 1, in <module>
-   ctypes.ArgumentError: argument 2: TypeError: Don't know how to convert parameter 2
+   ArgumentError: argument 2: TypeError: Don't know how to convert parameter 2
    >>>

 As has been mentioned before, all Python types except integers, strings, and